svanderburg/nix-processmgmt/README.md

 Writing a process manager-agnostic process management configuration
 -------------------------------------------------------------------
 This repository contains generator functions for a variety of process managers.
-What you will notice is that they require parameters that looks quite similar.
+What you will notice is that they require parameters that look quite similar.

 When it is desired to target multiple process managers, it is also possible to write a process manager-agnostic configuration from which a variety of